jbytecode/rcaller/README.md

 Java software that needs enhanced statistical calculations, RCaller is a practical solution to integrate these languages.
 R has many well-tested and matured packages for automatic time series model selection, clustering, segmentation and classification, non-linear and robust regression estimations, data and text mining, linear and non-linear programming, generating plots, function optimization besides other research tools.
 RCaller brings all of the functionality that R serves in Java.
 Easy installation and integration steps and steep learning curve make RCaller a suitable solution.
 RCaller's computation overhead is generating XML files in R side and parsing XML to Java objects in Java side.

 # Dependencies
-RCaller compiled jar library requires JRE (v1.8 or higher) and R installed in the runtime environment.
-If you want to compile from source, JDK (v.1.8 or higher) and maven are also required for building process.
+RCaller compiled jar library requires JRE (v11 or higher) and R installed in the runtime environment.
+If you want to compile from source, JDK (v.11 or higher) and Maven (or Gradle) are also required for building process.
 Maven is responsible for downloading and install additional Java dependencies defined in [pom file](https://github.com/jbytecode/rcaller/blob/master/RCaller/pom.xml).
 RCaller does not use any version specific property of R.

 # Usage